Delays in Spiking Neural Networks: A State Space Model Approach: Results

 \subsection{Training time}

-In this section, we discuss the additional training time introduced by using delays, see Table \ref{tab:training_time}.
+In this section, we discuss the additional training time introduced by using delays on NVIDIA Tesla T4 GPU with 16GB RAM, see Table \ref{tab:training_time}.
 We first focus on the increase in training time when using $\Nstateshift=5$ compared to the baseline with no delay.
 The smallest ratio increase, $\frac{13.1}{8.6} = 1.5$, occurs for the adLIF model with a non-trainable $\Abfsnnshift$, while the largest, $\frac{12.5}{6.5} = 1.8$, is observed for the LIF model with a trainable $\Abfsnnshift$.
 Increasing $\Nstateshift$ from $5$ to $10$ results in only a negligible change in training time.